maxfischer2781/indico_sixpay/README.md

+**The SixPay SaferPay API is no longer accessible.** This plugin does not support the predecessor API and has thus been yanked from PyPI.

 # Indico 2 EPayment plugin for SIX Payment Services

 Plugin for the Indico 2 event/conference management system, enabling support for SIX Payment Service.